 Starring Daniel Day-Lewis in one of his most striking and memorable roles, 'My Left Foot' tells the true story of Dubliner Christy Brown, a writer and artist born with cerebral palsy.
 In a deeply moving and often witty movie, we get a glimpse of city life in the 1940s and 50s as Christy and his family learn to live with his condition.
 Directed by Jim Sheridan and starring Brenda Fricker, it won two Oscars and remains one of Ireland’s most successful and beloved films.
 Visit Locks Brasserie on the Grand Canal or Mulligans, a renowned pub on Poolbeg Street where most of the film’s bar scenes were shot.
 Killiney Hill, just a short DART journey south of the city, closes the film with stunning views of Dublin Bay.

 This romantic comedy by Gerard Stembridge stars Stuart Townsend as a handsome young Dubliner who sets about seducing a woman and her two sisters.
 Charming and quirky, the story is famed for its engaging and unusual narrative form, whereby several scenes are repeated through different points of view.
-Much of the film was shot in Temple Bar at Meeting House Square and the Gallery of Photography.
+Much of the film was shot in Temple Bar at Meeting House Square and the Photo Museum Ireland.
 The Winding Stair bookshop and restaurant on the River Liffey also makes a guest appearance.